jtv/libpqxx/include/pqxx/doc/streams.md

 having to perform an `INSERT` for every row, and so it can be significantly faster if you want to insert more than just one or two rows at a time.

-As with `stream_from`, you can specify the table and the columns, and not much else.
+As with `stream()` on a transaction, you can specify the table and the columns, and not much else.
 You insert tuple-like objects of your choice:

 ```cxx
     pqxx::stream_to stream{